kwdaniels/machinelearning/README.md

 # machinelearning
-Please download and open index.html from this repository to review the results of the Coursera Data Science Specialization machine learning project analysis.
+Please pull this repository locally and then open index.html to review the results of the Coursera Data Science Specialization machine learning project analysis.
+If you have difficulty accessing or viewing index.html in a human-readable form, please view the [PDF version](https://github.com/kwdaniels/machinelearning/blob/master/Predicting%20Excercise%20Activity%20Quality%20from%20Activity%20Monitors.pdf) or download and open the [zip version of index.html](https://github.com/kwdaniels/machinelearning/blob/master/index.zip).